ietf-wg-cellar/matroska-specification/notes.md

 When no lacing is used, the number of frames in the lace is ommitted and only one frame can be stored in the Block.
 The bits 5-6 of the Block Header flags are set to `00`.

-The Block for a 800 octets frame is as follows:
+The Block for an 800 octets frame is as follows:

 | Block Octets | Value   | Description             |
 |:-------------|:--------|:------------------------|